Canadian International Council

-The Canadian International Council (CIC; Conseil international du Canada) is a Canadian think tank on foreign relations.
+The Canadian International Council (CIC; Conseil international du Canada) is a Canadian organization dedicated to the study of foreign relations.
 Its stated goal is to strengthen Canada's role in international affairs, considering issues across academic disciplines, policy areas, and economic sectors.

 The council is headquartered in Toronto, Ontario, with 19 branches across Canada, which organize speaker programs, study groups, conferences, and seminars.
 It has also established a pan-Canadian Young Professionals Network.

 History

 Canadian Institute of International Affairs

 The CIC has its roots in the Canadian Institute of International Affairs (CIIA), founded by former Prime Minister Robert Borden in 1928.
 In 1932, Escott Reid was appointed as the institute's first full-time national secretary, and began organizing annual study conferences, comprising round-table discussions in which members of branch study groups were invited to participate.

 The first Commonwealth Relations Conference was held at Hart House at the University of Toronto, organised jointly by the CIIA and the Royal Institute of International Affairs.
 It was chaired by Borden, with Arnold Toynbee as the recorder.
 There were 77 international delegates, including future Canadian Governor General Vincent Massey, future New Zealand prime Minister Walter Nash, and future foreign minister of Pakistan Zafrullah Khan as an invited observer.

 Under insurance executive Edgar Tarr (1938–1950), the organization moved beyond its original neutral and apolitical research role.
 It promoted Canadian national autonomy, sought to expand the nation's international influence, and challenged British imperialism.
 Canada's foreign policy moved away from imperialism and toward the sort of anti-colonialism promoted by the United States.
 CIIA leaders and Canadian officials worked to encourage nationalist forces in India, China, and Southeast Asia to reject colonial rule and Western dominance.